 - Lentil, sweet potato chili

-Some common nutritional issues I and others have reported experienced during an Ironman and 70.3 are:
+Below are some tips of what I eat the days leading up to an endurance event based on common nutritional issues I and others have experienced during an Ironman and 70.3 are

 - Bonking, “hitting the wall” not sustaining their intensity during the last part of the race.